caleb531/personal-website/README.md

 _Copyright 2013-2023, Caleb Evans_
 _Code released under the MIT license_

-This is a [NextJS](https://nextjs.org/)-based personal website I created for myself.
-The theme is built from NextJS's default scaffolding, with all of the styling migrated from my previous Gatsby and Jekyll iterations of the site.
+This is a [SvelteKit](https://kit.svelte.dev/)-based personal website I created for myself.
+The theme is built from SvelteKit's default scaffolding, with all of the styling migrated from my previous NextJS and Gatsby iterations of the site.

 Live Site: https://calebevans.me/